Syllabus

 The TA’s and I will monitor Slack regularly, and you should all do so as well.
 You’ll have similar questions as your peers, and you’ll likely be able to answer other peoples’ questions too.

-Discussion section and TA office hours are other great places to get help.
-TA office hours are listed at the top of this page.
+Discussion section and our office hours are other great places to get help.
+Our office hours are listed at the top of this page.

-If you would like to speak with me about something that only pertains to you (e.g., your grades, academic advice) or need help, you can sign up for office hours on Calendly.
+If you would like to speak with me about something that only pertains to you (e.g., your grades, academic advice) or need help, you should come to my office hours.
 If there’s a time-sensitive issue you can email me.
 Everything else goes in the Slack so that others can see and access help.

 Counseling & Psychiatry Services